neosaurrrus/blog-entries/63_tdd.md

 Test-Driven Development (TDD) is a term that gets a subset of people really excited and a larger chunk with dread.
-As I have been playing around with it more an more I wanted to reflect on my own understanding and the theory behind it as well as provide a small, non-scary example.
+As I have been playing around with it more an more I wanted to reflect on my own understanding and the theory behind it as well as provide a small, non-scary example to help get things started.
 In this post we will cover:

 - My own introduction
 - What TDD is, and common concepts.